 The soft keyboard is always hidden when your program starts running, regardless of whether it is showing in the Editor.

 Note: BASIC! automatically hides the soft keyboard when you change screens.
-For example, if the keyboard is showing over the Output Console, and you execute GR.open to start Graphics Mode, the keyboard is hidden.
+For example, if the keyboard is showing over the Output Console, and you execute Gr.open to start Graphics Mode, the keyboard is hidden.
 The keyboard will not be showing when you exit Graphics Mode and return to the Console.
-Similarly, if you show the keyboard over your Graphics screen and you execute GR.close to return to the Console, the keyboard is hidden.
+Similarly, if you show the keyboard over your Graphics screen and you execute Gr.close to return to the Console, the keyboard is hidden.

 If you have an OnKbChange: interrupt label, automatically hiding the keyboard does not trigger a jump to the interrupt label.